Dr. Woiwode demonstrating Tilapia product

 with the Principals of Fish Breeders of Idaho, who operated their Fish Processing Plant for channel catfish and tilapia.

-Through that relationship,as Dr. Woiwode and his team continued to design, build and operate aquaculture facilities
+Through that relationship,as Dr. Woiwode and his team continued to design, build and operate aquaculture facilities throughout

-processing procedures that would optimize that product marketing effort.
+procedures that would optimize that product marketing effort.

 In East Africa from 1993-1999, Dr. Woiwode developed market entry analyses